Election Day 2022 is November 8. The outcome will determine:

-In order to vote in the primary, you’ll need to register first—by May 2.
+In order to vote in this election, you’ll need to register first — in person, online, or by mail, by October 24.
 And you might want to help some other people register, too.

-We talked to local election experts for tips on how to start a voter registration drive in Philadelphia, and during a pandemic.
+We talked to local election experts for tips on how to start a voter registration drive in Philadelphia, post-pandemic.
 Below, what they had to share.

 12 STEPS TO STARTING A VOTER REGISTRATION DRIVE IN PHILLY